 With great fishing in our region throughout the year, we regularly target and catch a wide variety of species.
 Here are a few other than the snook, redfish and tarpon.

 Sea trout are a popular fish to target during cooler winter months and spring.
 Often found in large schools, they provide plenty of fast action as well a being a fine table fish.
-Around Naples, we catch most sea trout on artificial baits such as jigs as well as live baits such as shrimp and sardines.
+Around Naples, we catch most sea trout on artificial baits such as jigs as well as live bait.

 Pompano fishing in Florida has become a very reliable fishery since the elimination of gill nets on state waters in the early 1990’s.
 November usually kicks off “pompano season” which continues throughout the winter months and reaches a finale sometime in the spring, although we often catch them off and on through the summer as well.
 Most are caught jigging along edges of flats and hard bottom channels both near the passes and beaches and far inland bays.

 While not necessarily a target species in Southwest Florida, Flounder are a common catch and often caught when fishing for other fish.
 Flounder rank among the best eating fish in the waters and are often invited home for dinner!